 Depending on your own group and the reasons for organizing a show of Tom’s music, groups you should contact include peace and environment groups such as anti-fracking, anti-incineration, nukes, mountain top removal, Earth Justice, Earth First, Sierra Club, Anti-war solidarity groups, Quakers, Unitarians, Humanists, Ethical Society, AAUP, Alliance for Democracy, Green Party, labor unions, AFSC, Jobs with Justice, Women's International League for Peace and Freedom, Truth Out, Code Pink, Veterans for Peace, United Nations Association, student organizations on college campuses, Raging Grannies, etc.

 On-line concerts are running about an hour with no intermission.
-The length and format can alter upon request.
-Tom will provide some information so that you are comfortable introducing him.
-Please remember that it is against the law (piracy) to record the show without written permission.
+But some groups like two 45 minute sets.
+Either is fine with Tom.
+He will provide some information so that you are comfortable introducing him.
+Please remember that it is against the law (piracy) for the audience to record the show without written permission from AFM.